cosmofur/EX716/README.md

           strip line of unnecessary white space and comments.
           Parse the line, split it into words and look for:
-                'Letter' Codes that define assembler directions or definitions.
+                'Command' Codes that define assembler directions or definitions.
                 If word starts with a '@' macro, put it into the Macro Queue and loop back to beginning.
                 If word is a label or number string, turn into value and store in current memory pointer.
                 Numeric data, in decimal, octal, hex or binary formats.
                 Quoted text is saved as bytes with some support for common \'s codes like \n for newline.

-                Big part of the work is handled by the 'Letter' codes, These codes act as reserved words so avoid using single letters for Labels or variables:
+                Big part of the work is handled by the 'Command' codes, These codes act as reserved words so avoid using single letters for Labels or variables:

-                    '.' number    :  Sets the active address to number, also sets start address.
+                    '.' number    :  Sets the active address to number, also sets entry address.
 You can have multiple '.' entries in a source file to mark off different blocks of memory.
 If you use any '.' numbers, you should always add one at the end of your source file to identify the program entry point.